Did you know that the presence of sacral sparing after spinal cord injury can determine your chances of recovery?

 The bottom-most spinal cord segments innervate the perianal area and are tested to check for any preserved motor control or sensation.

-In this article, we’ll explain why checking for sacral sparing after spinal cord injury is so important and how it affects your recovery outlook.
+In this article, we’ll explain why it’s important to check for sacral sparing after spinal cord injury and how it affects your recovery outlook.

 Testing for Sacral Sparing After Spinal Cord Injury

 To determine if a spinal cord injury patient has sacral sparing, an anal exam is required.

 - deep anal pressure

 To test for deep anal pressure, the doctor will insert their gloved finger into the rectum and ask the patient which direction they feel pressure being applied.